 Driverless vehicle development is actively underway and proponents say it will significantly reduce accidents.
 Colorado’s Governor Hickenlooper has allowed testing of these vehicles with the approval of the Department of Transportation or Colorado State Patrol.
 Some current features include:

 - Vehicle communication with traffic signs & signals capable of generating red light and stop sign alerts.

 - Monitoring of speed limits and construction zone recognition in real-time.

 - Vehicle-to-vehicle communications that can prevent potential collisions.

 - Notification of the presence of pedestrians in or near the roadway.

 The usage of drones will certainly lead to future injury litigation.
 These small, unmanned devices fly and are controlled wirelessly by an operator—possibly a child.
 As this technology progresses, so will the affordability for consumers, leading to claims from drone collisions with individuals, vehicles, homes etc. The Federal Aviation Administration is considering owner registration requirements.
 Those operating these devices negligently may certainly face civil claims.

 As those in legal practice begin to employ more digital technology, the issue of security will be of increased importance.
 Attorneys are likely to maintain data that may be personal, financial, or otherwise sensitive that could potentially be breached.
 Increased emphasis will be placed on data encryption and password security in email, mobile devices, legal case management systems and more.

-Digital technology increasingly impacts personal injury cases and is likely to continue to do so into the future.
+Digital technology increasingly impacts injury cases and is likely to continue to do so into the future.
 The more tools available to collect and present evidence, the more likely your case – if you have been involved in an accident and sue for damages – will be empowered by some form of digital technology.
-Having an experienced attorney who understands the technology and how to use it effectively will be just as important as the technology itself.
+Having an experienced Denver car accident attorney who understands the technology and how to use it effectively will be just as important as the technology itself.